SkillerRaptor/hyper-os/README.md

 # HyperOS
 ![](https://img.shields.io/badge/license-MIT-yellow)

-HyperOS is a small x86_64 operating system written in the C language.
+HyperOS is a small x86_64 operating system written in C99.

+## Building
+You can look at the [build guide](https://github.com/SkillerRaptor/HyperOS/blob/master/Resources/Documentations/Build-Guide.md) in order to build the operating system.

 ## Current Features
  -  Basic Timer